 - Gently crushing the rice yields a mixture of finer pieces, which melt into the porridge, and larger grains that add texture.

 - Adding the potato and chicken after the porridge is partially cooked keeps them tender and distinct.

 There are countless variations on rice porridge, with almost as many names.
-It can be as simple as water and rice, or it can be simmered with milk, flavored with chilies and spices, or topped with different accoutrements.
-This version, made with aromatic jasmine rice and hearty red lentils, is bright from plenty of turmeric and ginger, with a pungent hit of mustard oil and a garnish of spicy green-chili chutney.
+It can be as simple as water and rice, or it can be simmered with milk, flavored with chiles and spices, or topped with different accoutrements.
+This version, made with aromatic jasmine rice and hearty red lentils, is bright from plenty of turmeric and ginger, with a pungent hit of mustard oil and a garnish of spicy green-chile chutney.